JoshuaHaughton/airbnb/README.md

 - Page layouts and styling built entirely with HTML, CSS JavaScript and React.js
 - Responsive CSS on all devices
 - Calendar feature enabled when typing into search
-- Design focused app (No user auth or location checking)
+- Design-focused app (No user auth or location checking)
 - Final app and subsequent edits connected and deployed to Vercel